How Long Do Wood Decks Last? Comprehensive Guide to Deck Longevity

 What should I do if my wood deck shows signs of damage?

-Yes, if your deck has visible damage, you should assess the severity and consider repairs or replacement of affected boards to prevent further deterioration.
+If your deck has visible damage, assess how serious it is and think about repairing or replacing the affected boards to prevent further issues.

 How often should I inspect my wood deck for maintenance?

-Yes, you should inspect your wood deck at least twice a year, ideally in spring and fall, to identify any issues before they worsen.
+Inspect your wood deck at least twice a year, ideally in spring and fall, to catch any problems before they get worse.

 Can I use a sealant or stain on my wood deck after installation?

-Yes, if your wood deck is properly dried and cured, applying a sealant or stain can enhance protection and appearance, but ensure to follow the manufacturer’s guidelines for timing.
+If your wood deck is properly dried and cured, applying a sealant or stain can improve both its protection and appearance, so be sure to follow the manufacturer’s guidelines for timing.

 What are the signs that my wood deck needs refinishing?

-Yes, if you notice peeling, fading, or water not beading on the surface, these are indicators that your deck may need refinishing to maintain its protective layer.
+If you see peeling, fading, or water not beading on the surface, these signs suggest that your deck may need refinishing to keep its protective layer intact.